TBW108/scKnockPath/README.md

 ## 2. Run the scKnockPath to Identify Pathways

 For your own dataset, prepare the `.h5ad` scRNA-seq dataset and `.gmt` pathway database in the folder `./data`.
-In the commandline, run the following example code to obtain the results:
+In the commandline, run the following example code to get the differential pathways with FDR under the target level:

 ```bash
 python ./test/real_exp/scKnockPath_run.py \